yaelchampclaux/ProjetMediatheque/README.md

 ## Windows users (cmd, powershell)
 It can also be launched from a Windows command window (cmd) or a Powershell window.
 To do this (before running command 1. below), replace the Unix linefeeds (LF) with Windows linefeeds (CRLF) in the composer-setup.php file in the /php\ folder.
-This can be done with notepad++ via Edit / Convert line breaks / Covertir to Windows format (CR + LF), without forgetting to save the file.
+This can be done with notepad++ via Edit / Convert line breaks / Covert to Windows format (CR + LF), without forgetting to save the file.

 This avoids the error "=> ERROR [www 7/9] RUN php composer-setup.php" when launching containers.